-- Staphylococcal Genomics and Adaptation – I am currently working on the genomics of the Staphylococci to reveal aspects of how they adapt to a variety of different hosts and environments.
-We’re particularly interested in the microbiology of the built environment and the types of Staphylococci found therein.
+Dr. Smyth is currently working on the genomics of the Staphylococci to reveal aspects of how they adapt to a variety of different hosts and environments.
+She’s particularly interested in the microbiology of the built environment and the types of Staphylococci found therein.

-- Civic and scientific literacy in STEM – I’m engaged in research to determine ways to improve student literacy and engagement with civic issues.
-I also research the impact of peer-led learning in the classroom and lab on student engagement with STEM.
+Dr. Smyth is engaged in research to determine ways to improve student literacy and engagement with civic issues.
+She is also research the impact of peer-led learning in the classroom and lab on student engagement with STEM.

 Dr. Smyth is a member of SENCER (Science Education for New Civic Engagements and Responsibilities)

 “SENCER courses and programs strengthen student learning and interest in science, technology, engineering, and mathematics (STEM) by connecting course topics to issues of critical local, national, and global importance.

 “Students and faculty report that the SENCER approach makes science more real, accessible, “useful,” and civically important.

 “SENCER improves science education by focusing on real world problems, and extends the impact of learning across the curriculum to the broader community and society.
 We do this by developing faculty expertise in teaching “to” basic, canonical science and mathematics “through” complex, capacious, often unsolved problems of civic consequence.
 Using materials, assessment instruments, and research developed through SENCER, faculty members design curricular projects that connect science learning to real world challenges.

 “SENCER uses methods and strategies derived from existing knowledge concerning undergraduate STEM education to ensure both STEM learning and curricular reforms are durable.
 John Bransford, a member of the Board on Science Education of the National Academies and Mifflin Professor of Education at the University of Washington, claims that SENCER is ‘bringing to life the recommendations we made in How People Learn.’”